szegedi/dynalink/README.markdown

     Returns the length of a container object.
 Expected to work on Java arrays, collections, and maps, as well as any other languages' container types.

-[^1]: By default, thread context class loader.
-The factory has a method for setting a different class loader.